 - ƒ/2.0 aperture

 - 1.12μm pixel size

 The Pixel 4a uses the same 12.2MP Sony IMX363 rear sensor as the Pixel 4, Pixel 3, and Pixel 3a.
 Google hasn’t changed camera hardware much, but its software has progressively made image output better.
-The Pixel 4a adopts features from the Pixel 4 series, such as Astrophotography Mode and the dual exposure sliders.
+The Pixel 4a adopts features from the Pixel 4 series, such as ASTROphotography Mode and the dual exposure sliders.

 The Pixel 4a produced images similar to those of the Pixel 4 and Pixel 3a.
-Images had great color and dynamic range, and maintained more contrast than other devices currently on the market.
+Images had great color and dynamic range and maintained more contrast than other devices currently on the market.
 Many smartphone cameras will brighten shadows too much, which leads to a flat image without enough contour.
 The Pixel 4a adds just enough while maintaining shadow and highlight detail, leading to a very pleasing image.

-Since the Pixel 4a shares the same sensor with the Pixel 3a and Pixel 4, sharpness and contrast are generally the same, but the processing has changed a bit.
+Since the Pixel 4a shares the same sensor with the Pixel 3a and Pixel 4, sharpness and contrast are generally the same, but the processing has changed slightly.
 The Pixel 4a produces images with better white balance, employing warmer tones and more balanced shadows.
 The Pixel 3a, in contrast, adds quite a bit of magenta to the shadows and produces greens that skew towards blue.